 - Top with additional cheese, if desired.

-And of course, if you like more spice, you can add red pepper flakes.
+If you like more spice, you can add red pepper flakes.
 Or, if you want more herb flavor, cilantro or basil would be delicious too!

 Do you have fun summer memories?

-James Taylor fan?
+Are you a James Taylor fan?